LlmDl/SponsorPlugins/TownyCaptureSites.md

 `%townycapturesites_capture_site_time_remaining_SITENAMEHERE%` - Displays the amount of time remaining on the specified CaptureSite's after-battle cooldown.

 `%townycapturesites_capture_site_defender_name_SITENAMEHERE%` - Displays the name of the Town which holds a CaptureSite, or None.

+`%townycapturesites_capture_site_attacker_name_SITENAME%` - Shows you the name of the Town which is currently attacking a CaptureSite, or None.

 `%townycapturesites_capture_site_can_be_captured_SITENAMEHERE%` - Displays true/false based on whether a CaptureSite can be attacked.